isaacbn17/startup/README.md

 ![Login page](login_page.jpg)

 Next, the user will will be allowed to create a survey, as shown in the image below.
+Additional answers can be added using the + button.

 ![Creating a survey](creating_survey.jpg)